 Give your users time to get some fresh air after the first avalanche of new apps that usually takes place in January.
 Define the areas where your targeted users spend most of their time and find a way to tease the launching off your app.

-Once you want to actually step in the app stores, make sure you are not claustrophobic cause that place is crowded as hell.
+Once you want actually to step in the app stores, make sure you are not claustrophobic cause that place is crowded as hell.
 Since you have one shot with launching your app, make sure you have the following:

 🐺That’s it, folks!
 Ready for your 3-months journey?
 Drop us a line and let’s mark the date of your app launch in the calendar.